-Post-baccalaureate programs are available for those individuals who wish to pursue a career as a physician, dentist, veterinarian, optometrist or pharmacist and do not have the prerequisite courses to apply to these programs.
+Post-baccalaureate programs are available for those individuals who wish to pursue careers as physicians, dentists, veterinarians, optometrists or pharmacists and do not have the prerequisite courses or experiences to apply to these programs.

 PATHS Mentoring Program

-A joint venture between Pitt and UPMC, PATHS pairs senior faculty mentors with residents, fellows, and junior faculty members to facilitate mentees' retention and upward progression into senior faculty positions.
+A joint venture between Pitt and UPMC, PATHS paired senior faculty mentors with residents, fellows, and junior faculty members to facilitate mentees' retention and upward progression into senior faculty positions.

 Physician Diversity Quality Improvement Process

-This quality improvement process addresses experiences and decision making of minority physicians enrolling at the University of Pittsburgh School of Medicine.
+This quality improvement process addressed the experiences and decision-making of underrepresented physicians who trained at the University of Pittsburgh School of Medicine.

 Research and Enrichment Programs

 Participants in our health sciences schools programs benefit from academic and clinical research and enrichment experiences that enhance their preparation for applying to health professions schools.